nestordemeure/impersonator/docs/adding a persona.md

 blog
-non-fiction especialy autobiographies and self-help books (which are often written in the first person)
+non-fiction especialy autobiographies and self-help books (which are often written in the first person) yourself (extracting all your messages from social media or using your journals) your own fictional character

 garbage in, garbage out
 - useless text